 Hi, Karra, Gillean, and Mhia here.
 Our author, Ey has invited Dabby over for a play date and I guess what she terms an 'interview."
 We just call it playing.
 We'll be outside on the swing set.
 Bring your blanket and your bagged lunch so you can join us.

-Meet Dabby and the handmade doll to be shared through the Dabby Project
+Meet Dabby and the handmade doll to be shared through the Dabby Project.

 If you know of a child who may want a bit of comfort please get in touch with Robin Owens.
 This is Mrs. Owen's Facebook page.

 JaKarra guided Dabby to the backyard where she and they three sisters sat on a blanket prepared for a small picnic.
+First, tell us what your books are about.

-“Dabby and Maxie” and “Dabby and Maxie in Kentucky Bound” are both about me and my stuffed animal Maxie.
-I'm what they call a military child that deals with a lot of moving from place to place and having my daddy deploy or going away on assignments.
+child that deals with a lot of moving from place to place and having my daddy deploy or going away on assignments.
 That means he is gone often and sometimes we move a lot.
 I meet a lot of new people.

 Mhia stuffed a cookie in her mouth and climbing into a swing.
 I have a favorite toy, it's a stuffed bear my mom gave me when I used to have nightmares.
 That was a scary time.
 Ey wrote a story about that.